-- <platform>-bsp: The C code for the board-specific files (drivers). - <platform>-fp: Front Panel mockup for the simulator.
+- <platform>-configuration: The configuration of the MicroEJ Platform - <platform>-bsp: The C code for the board-specific files (drivers). - <platform>-fp: Front Panel mockup for the simulator.

 See MicroEJ Platform Creation to learn how to create a MicroEJ Platform using a MicroEJ Platform Source project.